mocks-server/website/docs/get-started-intro.md

 ## The project

 This project provides a server that simulates API behaviors.
-It can be added as a dependency of your project, and started simply running an npm command.
+It can be added as a dependency of your project, and started simply running an NPM command.

 ## Why a mocks server?